All Episodes

 Well, thank you so much.

-It's this that she's why we do it, folks.
+She's why we do it, folks.

 Exactly why we do it.

-Makes it all worthwhile too.
+Makes it all worthwhile, too.

-Thank you again, Maya.
+Thank you again, Bea.

 We will be back.